NBA Trade Rumors: Nerlens Noel, Mavericks ‘Headed For An Ugly Divorce’

 With Dirk Nowitzki playing as Mavs’ starting center, Nerlens Noel will be needing to battle for the primary backup role with Salah Mejri.
 The Mavericks’ Saturday night game against the Cleveland Cavaliers showed where Noel stood on their roster.
 The 23-year-old center received DNP-CD treatment from coach Rick Carlisle, who said that “minutes have to be earned.”

-Carlisle explained that traditional center like Nerlens Noel would have a matchup problem in NBA teams like the Cavaliers.
+Carlisle explained that a traditional center like Nerlens Noel would have a matchup problem in NBA teams like the Cavaliers.
 However, Noel believes he can match up on whoever is in front of him.
 After losing to the Cavaliers, the disgruntled big man only played for two minutes against the Oklahoma City Thunder.

 With the current situation, it will not be a surprise if Nerlens Noel starts to find his way out of Dallas.
 According to Jonathan Tjarks of The Ringer, Noel and the Mavericks could be “headed for an ugly divorce.”